duranhumes/docker-search/README.md

 ---

-Logstash will go by the schedule and fetch the data accordingly.
+Logstash will go by the schedule in `logstash/pipeline/logstash.conf` (line 15) and fetch the data accordingly.

 ---